 You can use UNetBootIn (Windows or Linux) to transfer the ISO onto the USB stick.

-Make sure you change the server BIOS to boot from the USB first (stick must be plugged in at that stage).
+Make sure you change the server BIOS to boot from the USB first (the stick must be plugged in at that stage to allow it to be selected as a boot device).